saltyorg/docs/docs/apps/sabnzbd.md

   SABnzbd requires the server to be filled in to set categories up.

-  **This needs to be done BEFORE adding sabnzbd as a downloader to any of those apps.**
+  **This needs to be done BEFORE adding SABnzbd as a downloader to any of those apps.**

 ![](../images/sabnzbd/05-sabnzbd.png)